Wissington, Norfolk: Wissington Light Railway

-When the factory was built in 1925, there was no road access to it.
-It was located on the south bank of the River Wissey, and was also served by the Wissington Light Railway.
-This railway had been built in 1905, and opened in 1906, for the benefit of local farms.
-It left the Downham and Stoke Ferry Railway at Abbey Junction, which was located near Station Farm.
+The Wissington Light Railway was built in 1905, and opened on 30 November 1905.
+It was built by Arthur Keeble to support his ammonia factory, but it also served local farms.
+It even carried passengers on Lynn and Downham market days.
+North of Wissington, it left the Downham and Stoke Ferry Railway at Abbey Junction, which was located near Station Farm.
 The line then crossed the river, and continued for some 10 mi to a terminus at Poppylot.
-The line was unusual, in that it was not authorised either by an act of parliament or by a Light Railway Order.
-The owners of the factory leased the line, and built another 8 mi of track, which ensured that sugar beet could reach the plant in sufficient volume to make it efficient.
+The line was unusual, in that it was not authorised either by an act of Parliament or by a light railway order.

-In addition to the railway transport, three tugs, named Hilgay, Littleport and Wissington, were used to transport goods from the factory to King's Lynn and coal from King's Lynn to the factory in a fleet of 24 steel barges.
-The Ministry of Agriculture deemed that the factory was of strategic importance during World War II, and took responsibility for it from March 1941.
-They drafted in Italian prisoners of war to refurbish the railway, and to construct the first roads to the factory.
-River traffic ceased in 1943.
+When the sugar factory was built in 1925, there was no road access to it.
+The owners of the factory leased the Wissington line.
+They extended it with another 8 mi of track, which ensured that sugar beet could reach the plant in sufficient volume to make it efficient.
+During World War II, the Ministry of Agriculture deemed that the factory was of strategic importance and took responsibility for it from March 1941.
+It drafted in Italian prisoners of war to refurbish the railway.

 After the war, the Ministry bought the railway in 1947, and ran it themselves.
 In 1957 they closed the lines to the south of the factory, as most sugar beet was by then delivered to the factory by road.
 Final closure came in 1982 when improvements to the line (by this point operation was between Denver near Downham Market and Wissington) were required.
 Some of the steam engines used on the line have been preserved.
 These being Hudswell Clarke No. 1700 'Wissington' at the North Norfolk Railway, No. 1539 'Derek Crouch' (also by Hudswell Clarke) at the Nene Valley Railway and Manning Wardle No. 1532 'Newcastle' at the Beamish Museum.

+Wissington Sugar Factory

+In 1918, William Towler bought Keeble's land.
+He extended the railway and in 1925, his efforts led to the foundation of the Wissington Sugar Factory.
+British Sugar Manufacturers was the founding company.
+In 1936, it merged with 15 other companies to form British Sugar Corporation.
+This company still manages the plant.

+Pulled barges on the Wissey

+The foundation of the sugar factory led to a revival of commercial navigation on the Wissey.
+Three tugs, named Hilgay, Littleport and Wissington, and 24 steel barges of 20 tons capacity, were used to transport goods for the factory.
+This entailed bringing products of the factory to King's Lynn and returning with coal for the factory.

+These barges were also used to bring sugar beet to the factory.
+Farmers would bring the beet to public landing places of Stoke Ferry and Hilgay as well as to private ones.
+This was done by horse and cart.
+The final step was to get the beet over the high river bank.
+A movie made about the Dutch Halfweg sugar factory in the 1930s depicts harvesting beet and loading them onto barges.

+Roads

+During World War II, Italian prisoners of war constructed the first road to the factory.